+What are the differences between branding, marketing and selling?
 Marketers love words.
 Words are what we do.
 But to marketers, words are also fluid; they’re interchangeable.
 Any time you want an idea of how that might be, feel free to listen to the first two minutes of George Carlin’s Advertising skit.
 You’ll quickly get the idea.
 High caution on the language if you go any further, though.

 The point is that while we live words, sometimes the lines between words blur.
 In the world of the marketer, no three words are used more interchangeably than marketing, branding and selling.
 They aren’t interchangeable, however.
 There’s quite a bit of difference between the three, and that’s what this post will cover.

-The Differences Between Marketing, Branding and Selling
+The Differences Between Branding, Marketing and Selling

 “Brand,” with the big “B,” is your logo and tagline, but it’s more than that.
 It’s the idea about your company that you want people to have.
 When they picture your logo or hear your name, your brand is what pops up next.

 Think about a car.
 Better yet, think about your car.
 What kind of car do you own? -And when you answer that question, what’s the first thing you think of?

 For example, most people won’t say, “I have a V90.”
 They’ll say, “I have a Volvo V90.”
 For you serious car enthusiasts, you don’t say, “I have a Levante.”
 No, no. Because it’s the brand that really says it all.
 “I have (pause for effect) a Maserati.”

 Now, maybe marketing got out there and talked about how great a Maserati is or how it handles.
 Marketing says, “Buy me.
 I’m beautiful.”
 But the brand, the brand whispers, “Luxury.
 Sporty.
 Stylish.
 High performance.”